Skip to content

 m-gpux account add

 Interactive prompt to add or update a profile.
-You'll be asked for:
+You will be asked for:

-• Profile name — a local label (e.g. personal, work, team-gpu)
+• Profile name - a local label such as personal, work, or team-gpu

 • Token ID - from modal.com/settings